xuankimtran/docs-1/pages/katalon-analytics/docs/kt-create-organization.md

     Click **Upload sample project**, then click **Finish**.

-### Create new projects
+### Create new Projects

-You can also create a new project in **TestOps Setting**.
+You can also create a new Project in **TestOps Setting**.

-Admin permissions allow you to create multiple projects for one Team.
+Admin permissions allow you to create multiple Projects for one Team.

 Follow these steps: